Prime minister says at least 15 dead in Dominica

 Hurricane Maria lashed the northeastern Dominican Republic and was expected to pass near the Turks and Caicos later in the day.

-The Category 3 storm’s maximum sustained winds are near 115 mph and the U.S. National Hurricane Center said some strengthening is possible during the next day or so.
+The Category 3 storm’s maximum sustained winds were near 115 mph and the U.S. National Hurricane Center said some strengthening was possible during the next day or so.